 • In the days between live virtual sessions, please note that participants will be expected to work in small groups of 5 on their assignments.

-Registration for both trainings is NOW OPEN and will close Thursday, Feb 10 at 12 noon EST. We will review applications for the 150 available slots and send out notices about enrollment decisions (accepted, wait-listed, declined) by mid-March 2022.
+Registration for both trainings is closed Thursday, Feb 10 at 12 noon EST. We are reviewing applications for the 150 available slots and will send out notices about enrollment decisions (accepted, wait-listed, declined) in March 2022.

 Questions?
 Send us an email: email@example.com.